Course program autumn 2017

 |3||Chapter 4||Channel models||Thermal noise, cables, radio channels, optical channels.|

-The problem classes are supposed to be opportunities for discussion about solving problems.
-Below is a suggestion for problems to treat in each problem class.
-You should study those problems in advance in order to benefit the most from those problem classes.
+The tutorials are supposed to be opportunities for discussion about solving different problems in context of the course.
+Below is a suggestion for problems to treat in each class.
+You should study those problems in advance in order to benefit the most from the problem solving classes.

 |1||Linear filters||LTI-systems, convolution.||3.1 - 3.7|